-- the prevalence and severity of any side effects, including any limitations or warnings contained in a product's approved labeling; - the efficacy and potential advantages over alternative treatments; - the pricing of our product candidates; - relative convenience and ease of administration; - the willingness of the target patient population to try new therapies and of physicians to prescribe these therapies; - the strength of marketing and distribution support and timing of market introduction of competitive products; - · publicity concerning our products or competing products and treatments; and - sufficient third-party insurance coverage and reimbursement.
+- the prevalence and severity of any side effects, including any limitations or warnings contained in a product's approved labeling; - the efficacy and potential advantages over alternative treatments; - the pricing of our product candidates; - relative convenience and ease of administration; - the willingness of the target patient population to try new therapies and of physicians to prescribe these therapies; - the strength of marketing and distribution support and timing of market introduction of competitive products; - publicity concerning our products or competing products and treatments; and - sufficient third-party insurance coverage and reimbursement.

 As part of the NDA review process for sparsentan for IgAN, the FDA required us to include a REMS and a boxed warning on the label regarding mandatory birth control for patients of child-bearing potential regarding risk of embryo-fetal toxicity, as has been required for other approved endothelin antagonists, and a REMS and boxed warning on the label for liver monitoring regarding potential risk of hepatotoxicity, as has been required for certain other approved endothelin antagonists.
 As part of the liver monitoring REMS, monthly monitoring of each patient is required for the first year the patient is on treatment, and quarterly thereafter.
 While we have taken efforts to streamline the REMS with the cadence of typical patient monitoring and have implemented convenience-focused features within the REMS program, the existence of monthly liver monitoring has the potential to be viewed as an impediment to prescribing FILSPARI.
-Also, while we intend to utilize our continued clinical trial experience with FILSPARI and post-marketing data gathering commitment to potentially support lifting of the liver monitoring REMS in the FDA will agree with it.
+Also, while we intend to utilize our continued clinical trial experience with FILSPARI and post-marketing data gathering commitment to potentially support lifting of the liver monitoring REMS in the future following sufficient experience with FILSPARI and if supported by the data, there is no guarantee that the data will support this endeavor, or even if we believe it does, that the FDA will agree with it.